(30) Article

 (Aal-e-Imran: 177)

-Worldly glitter, darkness of the heart
+The glitter of the world, the darkness of the heart

 (An-Nahl: 107)

-Allah's glory of independence
+Allah's Glory of Independence

 Allah Almighty says: